seng637-Winter/seng637-a5-AllisonOge/Assignment5-ReportTemplate.md

 # Difficulties encountered, challenges overcome, and lessons learned

 Some of the challenges encountered were related to familiarization with the assessment tools.
 Regarding the Reliability-Demonstration-Chart.xls tool, it had to be customized to handle a large dataset of more than 16 data points.
 There was a significant effort taken to implement and verify the customization, from debating on limiting the data points assessed by the tool to the default 16 data points, to fully customizing the tools to fit the total number of data points, 31.

+With the Reliability Growth Testing, we faced many problems with the tools as well.
+The SRTAT tool had a lot of issues regarding the appropriate models to define and run.
+In addition, we faced problems with the appropriate format for the imported data but eventually, after some tries it was resolved.
+Due to those limitations, we opted for the alternate tool, C-SFRAT.
+For the C-SFRAT tool, it was challenging to tune the covariates because the models took time to process.
+The tool did not contain a tab or function to calculate the Laplace factor, so we had to calculate it separately and then plot it to make a decision.
+Moreover, little was known about the C-SFRAT tool, even the mentioned paper did not include all the information we needed.
+Therefore, we had to put more effort into getting familiar with the tool and doing the required analysis.

 # Comments/feedback on the lab itself